swch/strivve-docs/src/pages/resources/cryptography/index.md

 ##### Signature Header

-The string-to-sign format is: StringToSign = URL-Path (decoded) + Headers.Authorization + Headers.Nonce + Request Body, where URL-Path is the decoded relative endpoint you are calling.
+The string-to-sign format is: StringToSign = relative-URL-Path (decoded) + Headers.Authorization + Headers.Nonce + Request Body, where URL-Path is the decoded relative endpoint you are calling.

-To complete the signature, pass the string-to-sign to an HMAC SHA256 algorithm along with the secret API session key.
+To complete the signature, pass the string-to-sign to an HMAC SHA256 algorithm along with the API Session Secret Key.
 Place this result value Base64 encoded in the signature header.

-"Signature": Base64(HMAC-SHA256(Shared-Secret-Key, StringToSign))
+"Signature": Base64(HMAC-SHA256(API-Session-Secret-Key, StringToSign))

 ##### SDK Signing Support